javascript-tutorial/en.javascript.info/1-js/05-data-types/06-iterable/article.md

   // 2. ...it returns the iterator:
   return {
-    current: this.from, // start at "range.from",
+    current: this.from,
-    last: this.to,      // end at "range.to"
+    last: this.to,

-    // 3. next() is called on each iteration by for..of next() {
+    // 3. next() is called on each iteration by the for..of loop next() {
+      // 4. it should return the value as an object {done:.., value :...}
       if (this.current <= this.last) {
-        // 4. it should return the value as an object {done:.., value :...}
         return { done: false, value: this.current++ };
       } else {
         return { done: true };